-The picture above illustrates an example of 5 mm aluminium cut with Finecut and Laser.
+The picture above illustrates an example of 5 mm (0.2 in.) aluminium cut with Finecut and Laser.
 The part’s functionality requires a high accuracy for precise fitting to mating component surfaces.
 The parts have been cut out by laser but this surface is quite rough.
-Surfaces with higher functional requirements have then been cut by the Finecut micro abrasive waterjet system.
+Surfaces with higher functional requirements have then been cut by the Finecut high-precision micro waterjet system.

 In comparison, laser cutting is a thermal cutting process that generates heat (heat affected zones) and the cut surface gets a recast layer and a rough surface.
 The Finecut micro abrasive waterjet cutting process is cold and does not generate any heat, the material properties are maintained and you get a nice smooth surface suitable for precise fitting.